Subjective Face Transform using Human First Impressions: Proposed Method

 The first phase of the pipeline performs two tasks --- the transformation of input face images into an editable feature space, and the prediction of human-like consensus scores for the selected subjective trait via a trained model.

-\textbf{Projecting face images onto GAN latent space - } To enable the framework to edit any given image (real or synthetic), we utilize GAN inversion.
-The inversion process primarily depends on the generator architecture and the type of latent space on which the input image is projected, and is expected to recover almost true reconstruction. $w$ and $w$+ spaces are the common options.
-The $w$ space provides higher editability~\cite{tov2021designing} and the $w$+ space provides better identity retention during inversion~\cite{roich2022pivotal} due to incorporating multiple levels of image style.
+\textbf{Projecting face images onto latent space - } To enable the framework to edit any given image (real or synthetic), we perform GAN inversion.
+Inversion primarily depends on the generator architecture and the type of latent space on which the input image is projected, and is expected to recover almost true reconstruction --- $w$ space provides higher editability~\cite{tov2021designing}.
 For generating an editable image feature vector from the original image, the encoder ($E_1$) takes as input the original image (x) and projects it onto the $w$ latent space, $w_{512} = E_1(x)$. $w_{512}$ is then input to the mapping module for feature transformation, with contextual mapping to a target attribute's subjective score.
-Encoders 1 \& 2 (see Figure~\ref{fig:face_transform_pipeline}) use ResNet-50~\cite{he2016deep} as backbone but have different outputs.
-The former's final layer is updated to output the latent code $w$ and the latter's final layer generates a higher dimensional latent code, corresponding to the different levels of detail in the input image.
+Simultaneously, encoder ($E_2$) generates a higher dimensional latent code from the input image, corresponding to face-specific details relevant to the GAN inversion space.
+The downstream fusion (layer-wise concatenation) of embeddings extracted from the original and reconstructed images (Fig.~\ref{fig:face_transform_pipeline}) gives us an \textit{appearance code}, $h_{1024x8x8}=E_2(x') \oplus E_2(x)$, allowing identity-specific reconstruction.
+Encoders 1 \& 2 use ResNet-50~\cite{he2016deep} as backbone.
+We discuss image inversion details in Appendix~\ref{section:image_inversion}.

 \textbf{Subjective attribute score extraction - } Models trained to predict scores for subjective attributes can emulate human-like perspective in the absence of humans and can be time efficient.
 They output the original attribute score, \textit{i.e.} how trustworthy, dominant, or attractive a face image looks, which can be compared to the score of the transformed image to give us evidence of the change in human perception.
-We train separate models for each attribute, with CNN-based architectures as proposed in~\cite{mccurrie2018convolutional} for regression-based prediction of the subjective attributes.
-The appropriate model is selected based on the input attribute.
+We train separate models for each attribute, with CNN-based architectures as proposed in~\cite{mccurrie2018convolutional} for regression-based prediction of the subjective attributes (Appendix~\ref{section:subjective_attribute_prediction}).